-Cosmo Gordon Lang quotes
+Cosmo Gordon Lang famous quotes

 • A broadsheet obituarist once pointed out to me that veteran soldiers die by rank.
 First to go are the generals, admirals and air marshals, then the brigadiers, then a bit of a gap and the colonels and wing commanders and passed-over majors, then a steady trickle of captains and lieutenants.
 As they get older and rarer, so the soldiers are mythologised and grow ever more heroic, until finally drummer boys and under-age privates are venerated and laurelled with honours like ancient field marshals.
 There is something touching about that.